gmalivenko/pytorch2keras/README.md

 k_model = pytorch_to_keras(model, input_var, (10, 32, 32,), verbose=True)  #we should specify shape of the input tensor
 ```

 That's all!
-If all is ok, the Keras model was stored to the `k_model` variable.
+If all is ok, the Keras model stores to the `k_model` variable.

 ## Supported layers